fakhrizulkifli/fakhrizulkifli.github.io/_posts/2020-05-25-foxit_reader_10_null_deref.md

 0281d465 c20400          ret     4
 ```

-There is a small possibility to gain control of the memory address at `edx+10h` by manipulating the allocated heap but I have not found any tricks to do that yet.
+There is also a small possibility to gain control of the memory address at `edx+10h` by manipulating the allocated heap but I have not found any tricks to do that yet.
 So I will just leave it here for the readers.

 ```
 0:000> !heap -p -a eax